utandon/react_menuapp/README.md

+This is a restaurant's app showing full menu using ReactJS, ES6 & Restful Api

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>